The Underestimated Cerebellum Gains New Respect From Brain Scientists

 But the Washington University team thought there was a lot more going on in this part of the brain.
 So they used a special type of MRI to study the brain wiring of 10 people.

 This allowed the team to quantify the various connections between the cerebellum and other brain areas.
-And what they found was that just 20 percent of the cerebellum was dedicated to areas involved in physical motion, while 80 percent was dedicated to areas involved in functions like abstract thinking, planning, emotion, memory and language.
+And what they found was that just 20 percent of the cerebellum was dedicated to areas involved in physical motion, while 80 percent was dedicated to areas involved in functions such as abstract thinking, planning, emotion, memory and language.

 "We already thought that the cerebellum was cooler than most people thought," Dosenbach says.
 "But these results were way more exciting and clear than I could have ever dreamt."